event-storm/event-storm-documentation/docs/introduction.md

 - [The motiviation](./motivation.md) - For better understanding the **what**'s and **why**'s you can start with the motivation.
 - [Core concepts]('./concepts/overview.md) - To better understand the ideology of the Event Storm, the data abstraction and how the library is organized read the core concepts.
 - [How to structure code](./recomendations.md) - To have more organized and minimalistic structure, we recommend some hints and tips
-- [Official bindings](./bindings/overview.md) - Find the official packages for to integrate the Event storm with your UI solution
+- [Official bindings](./bindings/overview.md) - Find the official packages for to integrate the Event Storm with your UI solution
 - [API reference](./api-reference/overview.md)